EZUSoft/SaxonyCadastralParcels/README.md

 #Flurstücke und Gemarkungen Sachsen und Thüringen

-Download, Darstellung und Konvertierung der Inspire Flurstücke Sachsen und Thüringen
+Download, display and conversion of the Inspire parcels for the German states of Thuringia and Saxony

 Remark:
 The plugin worked only data from Germany.
 Thatswhy the plugin is only available in German language.